10 Best Shared Hosting Providers for 2022

 Hostinger is unclear on the fair use policy, so it’s difficult to tell what “unlimited” actually means.
 Still, the resources tend to be enough to run a few decent-sized websites.

 The plans are generous, especially considering you get plenty of quality features.
-If you’re looking for the best shared hosting deal, few hosts are as budget-friendly as Hostinger.
+If you’re looking for the a great shared hosting deal, few hosts are as budget-friendly as Hostinger.

 Excellent for ecommerce